 - Team Obsidian Cycling Premium Airflow Bike Helmet

-Here is an overview of the helmets with full reviews and our buying guide below.
+Here is a feature overview of the helmets with full reviews and our buying guide below.

 The 3 Best Road Bike Helmets

 Road Bike Helmet Reviews

 The stylish Obsidian Airflow Bike helmet provides you safety combined with cutting edge features.
 Team Obsidian utilizes in-mold advanced technology to combine an American mad’ expanded polystyrene shell and a thick outer plastic layer which provides you with superior protection.

 This new patented adjustment system allows you to adjust the helmet both vertically and horizontally and it is backed by the “perfect fit guarantee.”
 The Obsidian helmet has 22 high air flow vents which have the efficiency of 30 standard vents to give you unmatched ventilation.

 The oval design of the helmet will give you a more comfortable fit when compared to traditional round models.

 The Obsidian Airflow Bike helmet is well know for their “feather light” fit and sleek design.
 The visor is removable so you can use it for both road and mountain biking.